cabinetoffice/gap-find-apply-web/README.md

 Various tasks have been added to perform tasks before and during test runs.
 These can be found in `cypress/plugins/index.js`

+`setup:user`

+- this will remove test users directly to the database via sql
+- this will add test users directly to the database via sql
-`wiremock:selectUser` - this will edit the wiremock stub mapping to One login (/userInfo) to return either an applicant, admin or super-admin.
+- this will edit the wiremock stub mapping to One login (/userInfo) to return either an applicant, admin or super-admin.
 This will act as the signed in user to perform the test actions
-`db:removeTestUsers` - this will remove test users directly to the database via sql `db:addTestUsers` - this will add test users directly to the database via sql